Chamikacp/Weather-App/README.md

 # Weather-App
-A simple SwiftUI weather application using API provided by openweather.org
+A simple SwiftUI weather application using API provided by openweather.org that will show the current and forecasted weather for a location chosen by the user.

 # Functional Requirements